 Klaus is a graduate of the Aalto University from where he holds MBA and BBA (Economics and Business Administration).

-Giles Triffitt was appointed Chief Risk Officer at FNZ in October 2019.
-Within this role he is responsible for all regulatory Compliance matters across the FNZ Group and for the management of the Risk and Compliance framework that ensures end-to-end compliance with regulation in all markets.
+He is responsible for all regulatory Risk & Compliance matters across the FNZ Group and for the management of the Risk and Compliance framework.

 Charlie is responsible for customers and sales in New Zealand, and for APAC Production Services (Asset Servicing, Production Support, Business Readiness and Tax).